SUMMIT LEARNINGS

 Yoel Haile, Priority Africa Network

-Bay Area AFN’s Inclusive Economic and Economic Rights Summit brings together grantmakers and practitioners focused on the intersection of inclusive economic rights and immigrant rights.
+Bay Area AFN’s Inclusive Economic and Immigrant Rights Summit brings together grantmakers and practitioners focused on the intersection of inclusive economic rights and immigrant rights.
 Independent consultants may attend as representatives of grantmaking organizations or philanthropists.
 We encourage attendance by nonprofit leadership and program staff rather than development staff.

 Pricing Update: Thanks to the generous support of our sponsors, we’ve been able to keep registration costs low by extending early bird pricing throughout the registration period.